Deforming Calabi-Yau Threefolds: Obstructions for Calabi-Yau threefolds with canonical singularities

-See [11] for an example in any dimension of obstructed deformations for a Calabi-Yau with non-isolated singularities.
-Such an example is much more subtle, and requires a more global analysis.
+See \cite{[11]} for an example in any dimension of obstructed deformations for a Calabi-Yau with non-isolated singularities.
+Such an example is much more subtle, and requires a more global analysis. \end{example}

-{\hd \S 3.
-Calabi-Yaus with complete intersection singularities.}
+\section{Calabi-Yaus with complete intersection singularities}

-(3.1) We will first consider, very generally, the situation that $(X,0)$ is the germ of an isolated rational complex threefold singularity, and that $\pi:(\tilde X,E)\rightarrow (X,0)$ is a resolution of singularities.
-We have a natural map of germs of analytic spaces $Def(\tilde X)\rightarrow Def(X)$ by [23], Proposition 11.4 (by [47], Theorem 1.4 (c) for the map on the level of deformation functors,) since $H^1(\O_{\tilde X})=0$.
-We denote by $\O_{X,0}$ the local ring of $X$ at the origin with maximal ideal $\m$, and we denote by $T^1$ the tangent space of $Def(X)$.
+\begin{say} We will first consider, very generally, the situation that $(X,0)$ is the germ of an isolated rational complex threefold singularity, and that $\pi:(\tilde X,E)\rightarrow (X,0)$ is a resolution of singularities.
+We have a natural map of germs of analytic spaces $\Def(\tilde X)\rightarrow \Def(X)$ by \cite[Pro.~11.4]{[23]}, (by \cite[Thm.~1.4 (c)]{[48]} for the map on the level of deformation functors,) since $H^1(\O_{\tilde X})=0$.
+We denote by $\O_{X,0}$ the local ring of $X$ at the origin with maximal ideal $\m$, and we denote by $T^1$ the tangent space of $\Def(X)$. \end{say}